Share this link via

 Curro Uitzicht is a Curro Assisted Learning school that offers high-quality assisted learning within the mainstream curriculum for learners from Grade 1 to Grade 12.
 Our approach to specialised education is meant for learners who need additional support to achieve expected competencies in the core academic skills – literacy and numeracy.
 Our dedicated teachers build a close relationship with each learner, so that their unique educational needs can be accommodated.
-We accommodate learners who have trouble with reading, writing and mathematics, as well as learners with ADHD, anxiety disorders, Asperger Syndrome, and dyspraxia.
+We accommodate learners who have trouble with reading, writing and mathematics, as well as learners with Attention Deficit Hyperactivity Disorder (ADHD), dyslexia and anxiety disorders, Autism Spectrum Disorder (ASD), and dyspraxia.

 What is assisted learning?